training-practice-sofkau/C1-2023--DDD-Uruguay/README.md

 ## Second delivery:

-This second installment includes the implementation of the logic of:
+This second delivery includes the implementation of the logic of:

 * Domain entities
 * Aggregates: invoice & employee (completed), support-ticket (in progress)